bins0000/Cuisine-Predictor/README.md

     ├── test_genders.py
     ├── test_names.py
     └── test_phones.py
 As can be seen from the trees above, several test was done to check if a particular component is working.
+The docs folder was created to store the yummly.json for the test.
+So, please make sure that there is a `docs` folder in `tests` folder to ensure that the program has a dataset to read from.

+### test_predictor.py
+This test was done to check if the model predict a 'cuisine' from the input ingredients.
+The test checks for the `predict_cuisine()` function to return a list with 1 value which is the predicted cuisine.
+Therefore, testing if that returned list has 1 element was done to ensure that the classifier predicted one cuisine out.

-### glob_test.py
+### test_closest_cuisine.py
-This test was done to check if glob can actually locate the file with the given extention.
-In this case, I simply want glob to look for common.names.txt in projext1 folder.
+This one tests for `closest_cuisines()` function where the returned element is a list of N elements.
+These elements are the dictionary of closest cuisines' ID and similarity score.
+For this function, the number of closest cuisines returned should be N amount.
+Thus, the test to check if the returned list has N elements was done.

 # Outputs
 The outputs are written into a specified folder on the same level as project1/